Manin's conjecture for $\mathcal{M}$-points: The Picard group of a pair and its geometry

 In this section we will introduce the Picard group and the canonical divisor class of smooth pairs over a field $K$, and we will use this to define the Fujita and $b$-invariants used in the formulation of Conjecture \ref{conj: generalized Manin conjecture}.

-For pairs $(X,M)$ corresponding to Darmon points, then there is a natural definition for the Picard group of $(X,M)$.
+For pairs $(X,M)$ corresponding to Darmon points, there is a natural definition for the Picard group of $(X,M)$.
 For such a pair, we have a corresponding root stack $(X,\sqrt[\bfm]{D})$ which lies over $X$.
-In this case we want the Picard group of $(X,M)$ to be the Picard group of $(X,\sqrt[\bfm]{D})$, and the canonical divisor class to be the canonical divisor class on the stack.
+In this case we would like the Picard group of $(X,M)$ to be the Picard group of $(X,\sqrt[\bfm]{D})$, and the canonical divisor class to be the canonical divisor class on the stack.
 Both the Picard group and the canonical divisor class can be computed using the natural morphism $(X,\sqrt[\bfm]{D})\rightarrow X$, which is an isomorphism over the open set $U=X\setminus (D_1\cup\dots \cup D_n)$ and ramified over the divisors $D_i$ with multiplicity $m_i$.

-More generally, we can regard $(X,M)$ as some sort of geometric space akin to a scheme or stack lying above $X$.
+More generally, we can regard $(X,M)$ as a geometric space akin to a scheme or stack lying above $X$.
 If $(X,M)=(X,M_{\mon})$ then $(X,M)$ determines a functor $Y\mapsto (X,M)(Y)$ as we have seen in Remark \ref{remark: (X,M) as a functor}.
-We view the natural inclusion map $(X,M)\rightarrow X$ as analogous to an ``generically finite morphism" which is an isomorphism over $U$.
+We view the natural inclusion map $(X,M)\rightarrow X$ as analogous to a ``generically finite morphism" which is an isomorphism over $U$.
 Inspired by this view we introduce corresponding objects to the pair $(X,M)$, such as divisors and a Picard group.